The random variable x is normally distributed with the given para... | Channels for Pearson+

 Probability Calculation

-Calculating probabilities for a normal distribution involves finding the area under the curve between two points, which can be done using Z-scores and standard normal distribution tables or software.
-For the given range P(19.6 < x < 26.1), one would first convert the values to Z-scores, then use the cumulative distribution function (CDF) to find the probabilities associated with these Z-scores and subtract them to find the desired probability.
+Calculating probabilities for a normal distribution involves finding the area under the curve between two points.
+For the given parameters, P(5.36 < x < 5.64) can be determined by calculating the z-scores for both values and then using the standard normal distribution to find the corresponding probabilities.
+The difference between these probabilities gives the desired probability for the range specified.

 Recommended video: